AmineDjeghri/SUCAL/README.md

 </p>

 # Features
-- A fast website that loads your calendar in less than second compared to more than 25sec on the official website
+- A fast website that loads your calendar in less than a second compared to more than 25sec on the official website
-- A better adapted design for mobile
+- A friendly monbile website
-- Calendar updated every 30min
+- The Calendar is updated every 30min
 - When you select a special field it will automatically add the events from the general field (ex: you select M1_DAC, the calendar will contain M1_DAC + M1 events)

 # Want to contribute ?